Borys Wrzesnewskyj: Potential Liberal leadership campaign in 2013

-2015–2019
+Return to Parliament (2015–2019)

 In the 2015 election, Wrzesnewskyj defeated Conservative MP Opitz by a margin of over 9,500 votes.
 During the election, he criticized the lack of investment in public transit by the Harper government.
 He also noted that Harper's time in office saw "increasing international jingoism," and criticized the Conservatives' handling of the global refugee crisis.
 Opitz also faced criticism for spending "more than $70,000 public dollars on self-service advertising flyers since 2011", including allegedly during an election period.

 In late 2018, Wrzesnewskyj announced he would not be running for re-election in the coming 2019 election.

+Post-parliamentary career

 During the 2022 Russian invasion of Ukraine, Wrzesnewskyj helped organize Canadian volunteers going to Ukraine to serve in the International Legion of Territorial Defense of Ukraine.